roy2392/webclassify/README.md

 3. **EC2 Instances:** Run the FastAPI application and handle the core tasks like web scraping, content classification, and vector storage.
 4. **ElastiCache (Redis):** Caches the scraped content to avoid redundant processing and improve performance.
 5. **Qdrant Vector Database:** Stores vectorized representations of website content and supports semantic search operations.
-6. **RDS:** Stores metadata about URLs, classifications, and other relational data.
 7. **S3 Bucket:** Used for storing logs and any large datasets or outputs.
 8. **CloudWatch:** Monitors the application's performance, logs, and errors.
 9. **IAM:** Manages security and access control for the AWS resources.